ladybug-tools/ladybug-primer/text/components/Hourly_Plot.md

 A list of text objects that label the borders with the time intervals that they demarcate.
 * ##### title
 A text object for the global_title.
+* ##### vis_set
+An object containing VisualizationSet arguments for drawing a detailed version of the Hourly Plot in the Rhino scene.
+This can be connected to the "LB Preview Visualization Set" component to display this version of the Hourly Plot in Rhino.